ngrok/ngrok-docs/docs/secure-tunnels/agentless.md

 ## [ngrok Library](/docs/using-ngrok-with/go)

-with ngrok libraries, you can embed ngrok tunnels into your application source code and programmatically launch and manage ngrok tunnels from a single process.
+With ngrok agent libraries, you can embed ngrok directly into your application allowing you to programmatically launch and manage ngrok tunnels from your code.

 - **Pros**: Embed ngrok functionality in your code without having to manage another process.
 Control ngrok tunnels and configuration programmatically
 - **Caveats (vs Agent)**: At this point, we offer a library only for Go, although we plan to support additional programming languages in the near future